When you think about China, and native animals, you think of pandas and dragons.

 The Kunming Wolfdog requires regular exercise and mental stimulation.
 Think of it as a Chinese version of the German Shepherd.
 We have to note it is a relatively rare breed outside of China.

 Here is another breed that has something to do with lions.
 Jokes aside, the name Shih Tzu actually means little lion.
 But the dog has nothing to do with lions, nor does it have any lion-like appearance.

 The Shih Tzu is a wonderful companion, almost perfect toy dog breed.
 He just loves playing and spending time with his master.
 As a lap dog, he is near perfect.

-During the times of the Ming Dynasty, the Shih Tzu was a fan-favorite among the rich and elite people.
+During the times of the Ming Dynasty, the Shih Tzu was a fan-favorite among the rich, elite people and Chinese royalty.
 He is happy when his people are around, and does not mind living in enclosed space.
 The downside is he requires a lot of maintenance, especially grooming.